Spatial-temporal Transformers for EEG Emotion Recognition: Introduction

+Considering the change of EEG signals over time, an Echo State Network (ESN) is present by Fourati et al.~\cite{fourati2017optimized}, ESN used recursive layer to map the EEG signal into the high-dimension state space.
+A two-layer long short term memory (LSTM), which uses EEG signal as the input, is adopted by Alhagry et al.~\cite{alhagry2017emotion} and obtain promising EEG emotion classification results.
+A deep recursive convolutional neural network (R-CNN) is present by Bashivan et al.~\cite{bashivan2015learning}, the proposed R-CNN gets a satisfactory result on the task mental load classification based on EEG signal.

-Although many of the above methods are based on CNN and RNN, they are not flawless.
-CNN can capture local receptive field information, but ignore global information.
-RNN network cannot capture spatial information, and parallel computing efficiency is slow.
-To overcome these shortcomings, attention mechanism is introduced in CNN or RNN.
+Most of the above works are on the basis of convolution or recursive operation.
+CNN is good at modeling local receptive field message, while pays less attention to the global information.
+Recurrent Neural Networks (RNN) network is relatively weak to capture the spatial information and its parallel computational efficiency is slower.
+To solve the above weaknesses, some works lead attention mechanism into CNN and RNN.

-\textbf{Self-Attention} Kim et al. \cite{kim2020eeg} propose a long short-term memory network and apply an attention mechanism to assign weights to the emotional states appearing at specific moments to conduct two-level and three-level classification on the valence and arousal emotion models.
-Tao et al. \cite{tao2020eeg} propose an attention-based convolutional recurrent neural network (ACRNN) to extract more discriminative features from EEG signal and improve the accuracy of emotion recognition on the DEAP and DREAMER databases.
-Liu et al. \cite{liu2019sparse} propose a novel multi-channel model based on sparse graphic attention long short-term memory (SGA-LSTM) for EEG emotion recognition.
+Since different spatial-temporal features have different contributions to emotion recognition, they should be assigned to different weight in the classifier recognizing emotions.
+A LSTM with attention mechanism is proposed by Kim et al.~\cite{kim2020eeg}, the network assigns weights to the emotional states appearing at specific moments to conduct two-level and three-level classification on the valence and arousal emotion models.
+A fresh multi-channel model on the basis of sparse graphic attention long short term memory (SGA-LSTM) is present by Liu et al.~\cite{liu2019sparse} to classify EEG emotion.

-Though the above EEG emotion recognition methods have achieved promising results, they more or less ignored the transmission characteristics and spatial characteristics of EEG signals.
-The convolution operation is the mixed multiplication and addition of local area signals, which destroys the spatial characteristics of EEG signals to a certain extent.
-Although the RNN calculation takes into account the temporal characteristics, it ignores the spatial characteristics of the EEG signal.
-Moreover, the impedance of different regions of the human skull is different so that the EEG signal transmission time of each channel is very different to the receiving device.
-In other words, different channel signals collected at a time point have different contributions to the expression of emotional states.
-The above method does not take this time delay into consideration when learning spatial attention.
+As is mentioned above, existing works have attained gratifying results.
+However,The transmission characteristic as well as spatial-temporal relevance of different EEG electrodes are more or less neglected in most of them.
+The changeless size kernels in convolution operation~\cite{krizhevsky2012imagenet} may damage the spatial correlation of EEG signals.
+Though the RNN operation~\cite{rumelhart1986learning} takes the temporal features of EEG signals into consideration, it ignores the spatial relation among EEG electrodes.
+Furthermore, on account of the diverse impedance of various brain areas, there may be a slight error in time between the EEG signal displayed by the EEG collection device and the real EEG signal, that is, EEG signals may delay varies with different EEG electrodes.